Skip to content

 To streamline the curation process, the Cosmos Engineering team has deployed a pre-configured NVCF function on an 8x H100 GPU infrastructure.
 This option is ideal when working with relatively clean raw data that does not require extensive filtering or custom classification.
 It provides quick access with minimal setup.

-For complete control over the curation pipeline, you can run Cosmos-Curator locally using Docker containers.
+For complete control over the curation pipeline, you can run Cosmos-Curate locally using Docker containers.
 This approach allows you to create custom filters, modify source code, and run jobs on your own hardware.
 This option is ideal for development, testing, and smaller datasets.
-Note if your local system has only a single GPU, Cosmos-Curator will disable

-mode automatically because it cannot have multiple GPU stages active at the same time; in that case, Ray worker can OOM if input video size/volume is large. -
+Note: If your local system has only a single GPU, Cosmos-Curate will disable STREAMING mode automatically because it cannot maintain multiple GPU stages at the same time; in this case, the Ray worker may encounter an out-of-memory (OOM) condition if the input video size/volume is large.

-For large-scale processing, you can deploy Cosmos-Curator on SLURM clusters with multiple GPUs.
+For large-scale processing, you can deploy Cosmos-Curate on SLURM clusters with multiple GPUs.
 This option provides maximum computational power and is suitable for processing massive datasets in production environments.

 Using the Pre-Deployed NVCF Function